Techgrounds-Cloud-9/cloud-9-karimtouzani24/02_Linux_1/linux1_exercise1.md

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html

 ### Overcome challenges
-I am using powershell, I need to run as administrator.
-Then i have to check if Openssh is installed on my windows laptop.
+I am using powershell, I need to run this as an administrator.
+I have to check if Openssh is installed on my windows laptop.
-The server is not installed so i had to install it.
+The server is not installed so I installed it.
 I configured a firewall rule to open the ssh-port.
-With putty i wanted to connect to the linux container.
-But not succeeded, because of permission denied (publickey).
+With putty I wanted to connect to the linux container.
+But did not succeed, because of permission denied (publickey).
 With Puttygen I had to convert the PEM file to PPK file (key).
 Now I succeeded to connect with Putty.